 However, a key asymmetry between online language comprehension and production is that the latter affords access to conceptual and linguistic representations beyond the recently produced sequence.
-Since sentence production involves transforming an abstract conceptual representation of the speaker's message into a linearized linguistic output, the order in which words are planned need not mirror the order in which they are produced \citep{levelt1981speaker,Bock1994LanguageP,ferreira2007grammatical}.
-Therefore, at each time-step in sentence production, speakers have access not only to their \emph{past} output, but also to desired or planned \emph{future} representations.
+Since sentence production involves transforming an abstract conceptual representation of the speaker's message into a linearized linguistic output, the order in which words are planned need not mirror the order in which they are produced \citep{Bock1994LanguageP,ferreira2013syntax,ferreira2018grammatical,Momma2019BeyondLO}.
+Therefore, at a given time-step in sentence production, speakers have access not only to their \emph{past} output, but also potentially to planned or desired \emph{future} representations.

 Consequently, ease of lexical planning may reflect both the facilitative effect of incremental predictability and the constraining influence of upcoming representations (Figure \ref{fig:ProdPlanSchem}).
 For example, consider the utterances below: